 Making the creation of portfolios easy was the centerpiece of TouchPoint: a faceted browsing and filtering system.
 I’d previously developed this feature for the Clorox Professional Healthcare site; the product information locating needs of field reps closely paralleled the needs we’d found of healthcare professional users.
 Quick usability testing of non-interactive prototypes showed that users easily grasped the concept and seemed to save time, effort, and worry.

 The portfolio system also made for easy sharing: field reps could, with a few clicks, email a portfolio as a zipped file or share it to a cloud service like Dropbox.

-TouchPoint is currently in use by Clorox field reps nationally, through private distribution only, and has received rave internal reviews.
+TouchPoint is currently in use by Clorox field reps nationally, through private distribution only (though the App Store), and has received rave internal reviews.
 It is continuing to demonstrate productivity and sales gains for the company.